SangitaG/Airline-Sentiment-Analysis/README.md

 ## Project Goal

-Use the airline sentiment dataset from kaggle and pulled customer feedback from twitter, to evaluate how well Natural Language Processing and machine learning modelling techniques, can achieve the following two tasks.<br>
+Use the airline sentiment dataset from kaggle and pulled customer feedback from twitter, to evaluate how well Natural Language Processing and machine learning modeling techniques, can achieve the following two tasks.<br>
 1. Predictive text sentiment classification.
 2. Topic inference from unknown text, through unsupervised learning models, such as LDA.<br>
    (This portion of the project is still in progress).